 Prague Weather March Averages, Czech Republic

-Although it only happens on an average of 10% of days, temperatures have been known to rise above 17°C and fall below -8°C in Prague in March.
-The hottest temperature ever registered in the city at this time of year is 16°C, whilst the coldest temperature ever recorded in Prague during this month is -20°C.
+The hottest temperature ever registered in the city at this time of year is 16°C and the coldest temperature ever recorded in Prague during this month is -20°C.

 Prague Hotels in March